EricRBomb/UnseenGodot/README.md

 ## Usage:
 Add desired addon to your "addons" folder in your project, then in project settings - plugins, activate them OR
-Import the zipped project file and save it to a new location, you will have a project with the first three addons enabled by default
+Import the zipped project file and save it to a new location, you will have a project with the first 4 addons enabled by default

 ## Addons: